d1videbyzero/SANS-Holiday-Hack-2023/README.md

 results: text
 ```

-Taking a closer look at the java file (full file in missile_diversion/java), we see that it is a class called SatelliteQueryFileFolderUtility.
+Taking a closer look at the java file (full file in [missile_diversion/java](missile_diversion/java)), we see that it is a class called SatelliteQueryFileFolderUtility.
 The class has 3 parameters; isQuery, isUpdate, and pathOrStatement.
 It seems to function as follows.
 If isQuery is false, then it assumes pathOrStatement is a file path and returns the contents of the file as a string.
 If isQuery is true, it assumes pathOrStatement is a MySQL statement and either runs a select statement if isUpdate is false, or runs an update statement if isUpdate is true.

 Looking back at the name of the table (satellite_query) it seems that this java class (SatelliteQueryFileFolderUtility) is the backend for this missile diversion app we have been using.
 The satellie_query table looks like it allows you to insert a serialized java object (of the SatelliteQueryFileFolderUtility class) and then the server will run the object and display the results in the "results" column in the table.
 This means we should be able to serialize our own SatelliteQueryFileFolderUtility object with the isQuery and isUpdate parameters set to true, and the pathOrStatement parameter set to a MySQL statement that will update the pointing_mode table to sun point mode.

 First lets copy the java file from the satellite_query table to our own machine for some modification (use wireshark to view and save the full data as done in the Camera Access challenge above).

 Now lets add a main function to this existing java file to serialize our own SatelliteQueryFileFolderUtility object to a binary file.
 To do this, I asked ChatGPT to write some java code for serializing an object and saving it to a file.
-Apart from the object instantiation at the beginning the following code was pretty much all auto generated by ChatGPT.
+Apart from the object instantiation at the beginning, the following code was pretty much all auto generated by ChatGPT.

-The prompt I gave it was:
+The prompt I gave ChatGPT was:

 ```
 Write me a java function which serializes an object and saves it to a file.